JLemois/Hands-On-Projects/README.md

 # Hands-On-Projects
-_Web Warriors JavaScript Assignments_
+Web Warriors JavaScript Assignments
--Not Including files that are not being altered or worked on.
+Not Including files that are not being altered or worked on.